-- Review by the transportation subarea boards; - Review by residents and organizations within the county's Community Service Areas, including the Unincorporated Area Councils (UACs); - The update of the Strategic Plan for Public Transportation; - The statewide and countywide grant application process; - The TNR and CIP coordination process; - Participation in the Puget Sound Regional Council, which enables King County to coordinate its transportation planning activities with other local and regional agencies for the four central Puget Sound counties; - Internet sites and other public information provided in a variety of formats; and - Public outreach and meetings.
+- Review by the transportation subarea boards; - Review by residents and organizations within the county's Community Service Areas ((, including the Unincorporated Area Councils (UACs))); - The update of the Strategic Plan for Public Transportation and Service Guidelines; - The development of the Long Range Plan for Public Transportation; - The statewide and countywide grant application process;

+- The TNR and ((CIP)) Capital Improvement Program coordination process; - Participation in the Puget Sound Regional Council, which enables King County to coordinate its transportation planning activities with other local and regional agencies for the four central Puget Sound counties; - Internet sites and other public information provided in a variety of formats; and - Public outreach and meetings.

-As a countywide transportation service provider, King County provides Metro Transit's public transportation services and works with Sound Transit and other transit agencies to provide seamless, multimodal transit services.
+As a countywide transportation service provider, King County provides Metro Transit's public transportation services and works with Sound Transit and other transit and transportation agencies to provide seamless, multimodal transit services.
 King County cooperates with other local governments and WSDOT to improve freight mobility and carry out strategies to maintain the efficiency of freeways and arterials in the region.
-One such strategy would include active management, which is the ability to dynamically manage recurrent and nonrecurrent congestion based on prevailing traffic conditions.
+One such strategy would include active management, which is the ability to dynamically manage ((recurrent and nonrecurrent)) congestion based on prevailing traffic conditions.
 King County works with the PSRC and its members to ensure that the transportation needs of the region's residents and economy are addressed in a timely manner.